james-stevens/powerdns-webui/README.md

 The basic paradime of the UI will probably stay much as it is, but the underlying code may change.

+I will try and keep the `master` branch stable (i.e. functional / usable) and do all the development in the `dev` branch.

+Therefore, if you want to contribute to the development effort, please fork from the `dev` branch.

 # PowerDNS WebUI

 `htdocs/index.html` is a complete self-contained, single-file, single page HTML, CSS & Javascript webapp